nicolehao34/LeadGen.AI/README.md

 ### Select from Industry Events

-1. Browse the list of industry events
+1. Browse the list of industry events (scraped live from FESPA; more sources can be added in the future)
 2. Each event card shows:
    - Event name
    - Date and location